nmonnet/Warp-Factory-for-Python/README.md

 I may introduce additional constraints on the physicality of the energy-momentum tensor, particularly when negative energy arises, as discussed in arXiv /9702026.

-At this stage, the code is more of a collection of potential applications without a clear overarching theme or direction.